raphpeguet/Jaspersoft-Workshop---Visualize.js/README.txt

 IMPORTANT NOTICE
 This workshop is composed of several labs.
 Should you get stuck at some point you may find the solution for each LAB/Task in the SOLUTIONS folder that can be found in the project you downloaded

+To be fixed for JRS v.
+7.9
+> Lab 2, task 1 and 2, the report is now named 02.
+Sales Mix by City Report.

 Improvements:
 > Edit steps in LAB 5 to add params as tested in the vizjs_main.js file in COMPLETE
 > Add missing JS file under START / workshop_visualizejs